Belacosaur/gauntlet-of-soliders/COST_ESTIMATION.md

 | Monitoring & Support | Technical support and maintenance | $600-1,200 |
 | **Monthly Total** | | **$1,000-2,000** |

+## Marketing Package (Optional)

+In addition to the development packages, we offer a separate Marketing Package for $10,000 that includes:

+- Community management
+- Content creation
+- Social media campaigns
+- Influencer outreach
+- Launch event coordination

 ## Conclusion

-The development of Gauntlet of SOLiders represents an exceptional value proposition with a modest investment of $20,000 yielding a sophisticated blockchain gaming platform.
+The development of Gauntlet of SOLiders represents an exceptional value proposition with flexible investment options to meet different project needs and budgets.
 Our highly skilled team's ability to execute this project within 30-60 days showcases our technical expertise and efficient development practices.

 This streamlined development approach does not compromise quality or features, but rather leverages our team's deep expertise in blockchain gaming development, pre-existing code frameworks, and optimized workflows to deliver exceptional results at a fraction of typical industry costs.